securedirective/django-site-template/README.md

 ## How to Use

 This template is designed to be used within a Python [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) (venv) to keep everything self-contained.
 It is recommended that the virtual environment's root is also your git repo's root, with a `.gitignore` configured to exclude the `bin`, `lib`, and `include` directories.
-Keep any sensitive information (keys, passwords) in their own files that can be excluded form the repo.
+Keep any sensitive information (keys, passwords) in their own files that can be excluded from the repo.